zuozhenggh/learning-library/developer-library/rest-services-for-adb/intro/intro.md

 ## **About Oracle REST Data Services**

 Oracle REST Data Services (ORDS) bridges HTTPS and your Oracle Database.
-A mid-tier Java application, ORDS provides a Database Management REST API, SQL Developer Web, a PL/SQL Gateway, SODA for REST, and the ability to publish RESTful Web Services for interacting with the data and stored procedures in your Oracle Database.
+A mid-tier Java application, ORDS provides a Database Management REST API, a web based SQL, JSON and REST workshops, a PL/SQL Gateway, SODA for REST, and the ability to publish RESTful Web Services for interacting with the data and stored procedures in your Oracle Database.

 The Java EE implementation offers increased functionality including a command line based configuration, enhanced security, file caching, and RESTful web services.
 Oracle REST Data Services also provides increased flexibility by supporting deployments using Oracle WebLogic Server, Apache Tomcat, and a standalone mode.
 Oracle REST Data Services further simplifies the deployment process because there is no Oracle home required, as connectivity is provided using an embedded JDBC driver.